 Whether you’re an employee or a contractor you can use Expensify to submit your reimbursable expenses.
 The way you submit the expenses will depend on your country of employment and whether or not you are a contractor (these differences are outlined further down).

 Expenses are normally paid monthly with payroll unless you request them earlier.
-To request payment sooner please DM Daisy in the `#company-admin` Slack channel (or Zoe if she’s away).
+To request payment sooner please DM Fatima in the #company-admin Slack channel (or Zoe if she’s away).